aksh-josh/parshva-jeweller-vto/README.md

 ## How I prepared the data

-For the recommendation engine and the accuracy model, I needed more training examples than the raw product photos alone, so:
+For the Suggestion engine, I needed more training examples than the raw product photos alone, so:
 - classical augmentation (rotation, lighting, cropping) expanded the image set for training
 - synthetic try-on frames were generated offline (using diffusion-based image generation)